BlitzRank: Principled Zero-shot Ranking Agents with Tournament Graphs: Abstract

 \section{Abstract}

 Selecting the top $m$ from $n$ items via expensive $k$-wise comparisons is central to settings ranging from LLM-based document reranking to crowdsourced evaluation and tournament design.
-Existing methods either rely on heuristics that fail to fully exploit the information each comparison reveals, or are inefficient when they do.
+Existing methods either rely on heuristics that discard comparison information, or exploit it at prohibitive cost.
 We introduce a \textit{tournament graph} framework that provides a principled foundation for $k$-wise ranking.
 Our key observation is that each $k$-item comparison reveals an induced tournament of $\binom{k}{2}$ pairwise preferences; aggregating these into a global preference graph and computing its transitive closure yields many additional orderings without further oracle calls.
 We formalize when the current top-$m$ output is \textit{certifiably determined} and design a greedy query schedule that maximizes information gain towards identifying the top-$m$ items.
 The framework also gracefully handles non-transitive preferences -- cycles induced by real-world oracles -- by collapsing them into equivalence classes that yield principled \textit{tiered rankings}.
-Applied to LLM reranking across 14 benchmarks and 5 models, \tournamentsort{} achieves Pareto dominance over existing approaches: matching or exceeding accuracy while requiring 25--40\% fewer tokens than comparable methods, and 7$\times$ fewer than pairwise reranking at near-identical quality.
+Applied to LLM reranking across 14 benchmarks and 5 models, \tournamentsort{} achieves Pareto dominance over existing approaches: matching or exceeding accuracy while requiring 25--40\% fewer tokens than comparable methods; against pairwise reranking, it achieves near-identical quality with 7$\times$ fewer tokens.
+Code available at \url{https://github.com/ContextualAI/BlitzRank}.